7 Interactions found for:

 The following applies to the ingredients: Levothyroxine and Semaglutide (found in Ozempic)

 Levothyroxine may interfere with blood glucose control and reduce the effectiveness of semaglutide and other diabetic medications.
 Monitor your blood sugar levels closely.
-You may need a dose adjustment of your diabetic medications during and after treatment with levothyroxine.
+You may also need additional thyroid function monitoring to ensure your thyroid medication is working properly.
+It is also recommended to take levothyroxine at least 30 minutes after oral semaglutide.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Drug and Food Interactions